Edgar Lin: Political career

-Lin ran in the 1989 legislative election for a Legislative Yuan seat in Taichung.
+Lin ran in the 1989 legislative election for a Legislative Yuan seat in Taichung, as one of the "Five Tigers" electoral coalition, alongside fellow legislative candidate Liu Wen-hsiung, mayoral candidate Hsu Jung-shu, and provincial councilor candidates Chang Wen-ying and Ho Chun-mu.
 His unsuccessful campaign was backed by the Democratic Progressive Party.
 He was elected to the National Assembly in 1992.
 The National Assembly voted to block a set of reform proposals after its convocation.
-Alongside fellow DPP members Huang Hsin-chieh and Chen Yung-hsing, Lin walked out of the assembly on 4 May 1992, criticizing the body for procedural violations.
+Alongside fellow Democratic Progressive Party members Huang Hsin-chieh and Chen Yung-hsing, Lin walked out of the assembly on 4 May 1992, criticizing the body for procedural violations.
 In September 1993, Lin accepted the DPP nomination as its candidate for the Taichung mayoralty.
 Lin lost to Lin Po-jung, who secured a second consecutive term.

 Lin led Taipei's Bureau of Environmental Protection while Chen Shui-bian was mayor.
 Chen was elected president in 2000, and Lin was appointed minister of the Environmental Protection Administration by Premier Tang Fei in April, taking office with the rest of the cabinet on 20 May.
 Shortly after joining the EPA, Lin renounced his opposition to nuclear energy, stating that he had held that stance largely to combat totalitarianism.
 In October, Lin made his first trip to the United States in an official capacity and became the first EPA executive to include environmentalists as part of his contingent abroad.
 The Amorgos oil spill occurred in January 2001, and the Executive Yuan was criticized for its delayed response.
 Subsequently, Lin resigned his position in March.

 In August of that year, Lin was named ambassador to The Gambia.
 He served until December 2004, when he was sworn in as Taiwan's representative to the United Kingdom.
-His first trip in the UK took place the next month.
-While in the UK, Lin has spoken out against the One China principle, Anti-Secession Law, and one country, two systems.
+His first trip in the United Kingdom took place the next month.
+While in the United Kingdom, Lin spoke out against the One China principle, Anti-Secession Law, and one country, two systems.
 Instead, Lin proposed that the European Union pass its own version of the United States' Taiwan Relations Act.

+Later life and death

+Lin and his American wife, who preceded him in death, had two children.
+In retirement, Lin lived alone in Tamsui, and was diagnosed with Alzheimer's disease.
+He died on 13 November 2025, at the age of 87.